-6.3.1 Housing Register Review
+6.2.1 Housing Register Review

-South Norfolk Council undertakes the current Housing Register reviews:
+Broadland District Council undertakes the current Housing Register reviews:

-Band 1 Reviews: These applications will be reviewed every 4 weeks.
+Emergency Band: Will be reviewed every 8 weeks.
 This ties in with homeless prevention and relief duties.
 These are critical cases and should not retain the highest level of priority indefinitely as factors in relation their circumstances usually change rapidly.

-All other bands: These applications will be reviewed every 12 months.
+All other bands: Will be reviewed every 24 months.
 Good practice dictates these are undertaken annually in order to maintain the accuracy of the Housing Register.

 Spontaneous Reviews: These arise from time to time as a result of being alerted either by an allocation or because we have been contacted by another agency in relation to the application.

 Reassessment Reviews: Applicants on reduced preference who have completed a period of stabilisation in relation to their behaviour will have a review when it ends in order to assess their ability to sustain a tenancy.
 If they have failed, they may no longer qualify.
 If they succeed, they will qualify, and action will be taken to allow them to bid in the awarded band.